kohler/hotcrp/devel/apidoc/comments.md

 # Comments

-These endpoints query and modify submission comments.
+These endpoints fetch and modify submission comments.

 Each comment has a *visibility* and a *topic* (which in the UI is called a *thread*).
 These values control who can see the comment.